msaud30/Saud-Portfolio/README.md

-### Saud-Portfolio
+### Saud's-Portfolio
 Data Science Portfolio Example

-# Multiple Linear Regression
+### Multiple Linear Regression
-Here is a multiple linear regression project I worked on which was implemented using Scikit-Learn, which is one of the most popular machine learning libraries for Python.
+Here is a multiple linear regression model I worked on which was implemented using Scikit-Learn, which is one of the most popular machine learning libraries for Python.
 The dataset is "LaptopSales.csv".
 We make use of features of laptops to predict their sale price.

-# Data Dictinary
+### Data Dictinary
 * Configuration Index: a score based on laptop performance
 * RAM (GB):Random Access Memory
 * Processor Speeds (GHz)